 10. Register employees with the social security system (federal and cantonal authorities) (if applicable).

 Setting up a new GmbH generally takes about 3 weeks after the necessary documents have been submitted.
 These deadlines can be shorter in simpler cases, depending on the canton.

 In general, no approvals from special bodies, chambers of commerce or professional associations are required to register a GmbH.
 However, doing business in a specific or professional area may require a special license or diploma.
 All sectors of business are open to foreign investment, there is no requirement for a certain percentage of Swiss residents.

 The commercial register includes all commercial enterprises doing business in Switzerland.
 It specifies each company’s extent of liability and its authorized representatives.
 Its central focus is its public disclosure role.

-All entries in and deletions from the commercial register are published in the Swiss Official Gazette of Commerce (SOGC).
+Announcements about the registration and removal of companies from the register are published in the Swiss official Gazette of Commerce (SOGC).

 Every business must have an address in Switzerland at which the registered offices can be contacted.
 This address must contain the following:

 A differentiation must be made as to whether the address is the own office of the company or simply a “c/o” address.
 Own office would be a location which a legal entity owns or leases and where it conducts most of its administrative business where the receipt of any kind of correspondence is possible.
 As long as these requirements are not met, the address must be considered a c/o address.
 A PO Box cannot be considered a domicile in the legal sense.

 Register of shareholders and directors, minutes of shareholders’ and directors’ meetings, accounting records should be kept at the registered office.